carpentries-incubator/lesson-gpu-programming/_episodes/07-shared_memory_and_synchronization.md

 > >
 > > The idea behind this solution is to reduce the expensive conflicts in global memory by having a temporary histogram in shared memory.
 > > After a block has finished processing its fraction of the input array, and the local histogram is populated, threads collaborate to update the global histogram.
-> > Not only this solution potentially reduces the conflicts in global memory, it also produces a better access pattern because threads read adjacent items of the `input` array, and write to adjacent elements of the `output` array.
+> > Not only this solution potentially reduces the conflicts in global memory, it also produces a better access pattern because threads read adjacent items of the `input` array, and write to adjacent elements of the `output` array during the second call to `atomicAdd`.
 > >
 > {: .solution}
 {: .challenge}